breadoliveoilsalt/breadoliveoilsalt.github.io/_posts/2017-09-20-a-simple-recipe-for-great-bread.markdown

 ![](/assets/images/2017-09-20-a-simple-recipe-for-great-bread/image6.png){:class="small centered"}

-<h1 class="text-centered bold underlined"> Step 2: Sit back and Let It Ride, with a Little Bit of Love Once in a While </h1>
+<h1 class="text-centered bold underlined"> Step 2: Sit Back and Let It Ride, with a Little Bit of Love Once in a While </h1>

 <h4 class="text-centered bold"> Total Time: 2 minutes of effort by you, plus 12-24 hours of wait time before Step 3 </h4>